-A multi-purpose sports facility designed to serve local and regional tournaments and the community at large, Goebel Soccer Complex extends 70 acres with 10 different playing fields, including two fescue fields, seven Olympic-size irrigated Bermuda grass fields and one Olympic-size AstroPlay synthetic turf, six of which are lighted.
-Amenities at this top-notch sports facility are concessions, a training room, on-site restrooms, a visitor’s center, and office.
-Upcoming events at Goebel Soccer Complex include the Veterans Invitational Tournament in Nov.
-2018; the facility also hosts several football and lacrosse events throughout the year.
-The complex is currently home to the Evansville Enforcers semi-professional football team of the Great Midwest Football League.
+A multi-purpose sports facility designed to serve local and regional tournaments and the community at large, Goebel Soccer Complex recently underwent a 2.3 million dollar face lift.
+The complex extends 70 acres with 10 different playing fields, including two fescue fields, seven Olympic-size irrigated Bermuda grass fields and one Olympic-size AstroPlay synthetic turf, six of which are lighted.
+Amenities at this top-notch sports facility are concessions, a training room, on-site restrooms, a visitor’s center, office and ATM machine.
+Events at Goebel Soccer Complex include the Veterans Invitational Tournament; the facility also hosts several other soccer and lacrosse events throughout the year.

 Sports: Field hockey, lacrosse, soccer

 As the region’s center for sports and entertainment, Ford Center Arena is a stunning and exciting multi-purpose facility with 290,000 square feet and the capacity to seat 11,000 spectators.
 With 20,000 square feet of usable space, the arena can be modified for basketball, hockey, concerts, conventions, rodeos, expos and any other event imaginable.
 Home of the NCAA Division I University of Evansville Aces men’s basketball team and the SPHL Evansville Thunderbolts hockey team, Ford Center Arena has all the necessary amenities a sports facility needs, including wheelchair accessible seating, men’s, women’s and family restrooms, elevators, concessions, assisted listening devices, drinking fountains, first-aid assistance and several nearby hotels.